ro-msg-aws-training/resources/src/networking/index.md

 - 172.16.0.0 – 172.31.255.255
 - 192.168.0.0 – 192.168.255.255

 Private means that an IP address is valid (exists only once) only within the given network (i.e. not the whole internet).
-This means that we can have the same private IP in different networks withput having collisions.
+This means that we can have the same private IP in different networks without having collisions.

 On the other hand, a public IP address is unique across the whole internet.
 Its value is in the ranges outside of the private ranges (and some other reserved ranges).